Jean De Dieu Uwihanganye

-Jean De Dieu Uwihanganye (born 8 January 1987), is a Rwandan engineer and politician.

-Jean De Dieu has been serving as the high commissioner of Rwanda to Singapore, Australia, New Zealand Since July 2019 and ambassador to Indonesia from May 2023.
-He resides in Singapore.
-From August 2017 to July 2019, he was Minister of State for transport in Rwanda Ministry of Infrastructure in the Cabinet of Rwanda.
-Prior to his Cabinet appointment, Jean De Dieu served as director of business planning and development at NPD Ltd, a construction company in Rwanda since January 2016 until July 2017.
+Jean De Dieu Uwihanganye (born 8 January 1987), is a Rwandan engineer, and diplomat.
+In September 2026, he was appointed Principal for Emerging Markets and Business Development at Raffles Family Office, a Hong Kong-based multi-family office.
+He focuses on the firm’s engagement across the Africa–Asia investment corridor.
+He previously served as Rwanda's Minister of State for Infrastructure in 2025–2026 and High Commissioner of Rwanda to Singapore, Australia and New Zealand from 2019 to 2025, as well as Ambassador to Indonesia from 2023 to 2025.
+From 2017 to 2019, he served as Minister of State for Transport in the Ministry of Infrastructure (Rwanda).
+Before entering government, he was a director at NPD Ltd, a construction company in Rwanda.

 As an Engineer by qualifications, Jean De Dieu was able to earn first class honors for both his graduate and postgraduate degrees.
 He completed this while pursuing a bachelor's degree in civil engineering at National University of Rwanda in Rwanda and a master's degree in construction project management at University of Manchester in England.
 Between January 2014 and August 2017, Jean De Dieu served as a part-time lecturer for project management courses at the University of Lay Adventists of Kigali (UNILAK).